 The statement includes a quote from internal communications with McInnes in which he states, “Been asked a lot about this ‘Unite the Right’ thing going on in August.
 The elders have told me to disavow.
 I get that it’s about free speech and we want everyone — even white nationalists — to have that right but I think it’s coming at a time when we need to distance ourselves from them.
 I’m not punching right.
 I’m just not coming to your rally, no offense.”

 The statement went a step further.

 “The rally is not about ‘uniting the right,’ it is an attempt to lump civic-nationalists in with ethno-nationalists in order to make them seem like the same thing.
-FUCK.
+F---.
 THAT.”